-Recently opened in a former El Born palau (palace) is Mercat Princesa a new mix between market and restaurant.
+Recently opened in a former El Born Palau (palace) is Mercat Princesa a new mix between market and restaurant.
 Ever been to dinner where eat person has their own certain eating requirements?
 Mercat Princesa solves all your problems.
 Communal tables are surrounded by various food and drink stands each offering something different.
-You fancy a Mojito botifarra (Catalan sausage)?
+Do you fancy a Mojito botifarra (Catalan sausage)?
 There’s a stand for that.
 Does your friend prefer Asian food?
 There’s a stand for that too.
 Want to buy some oysters and champagne for that special someone?
-You guessed it, at Mercat Princesa this is exactly what you can do.
+You guessed it, at Mercat Princesa, this is exactly what you can do.
 Stick to one cuisine or mix it up all in the medieval surroundings of this former merchant’s mansion.
-If all that still doesn’t convince you then here’s a little secret… it’s one of our Director’s favourite places to eat in the city!
+If all that still doesn’t convince you then here’s a little secret… it’s one of our Director’s favorite places to eat in the city!

 So maybe you haven’t come to Barcelona to eat pizza, but when it’s a restaurant serving the best pizza this side of Napoli (hence the name) then who are we to refuse.
 The tiny restaurant just tucked away round the corner from Mercat Santa Catarina is always full.
 If you don’t arrive exactly when it opens there will always be a wait, but trust us, it’s worth it.
 NAP offers a simple menu, some various bruschetta to start, then the star of the show; the pizzas.
 Though not an extensive menu, NAP shows just what amazing things can be produced with a few fresh ingredients simply combined.
 Forget your foams of sea urchin, sometimes you just want a pizza, but the best pizza, naturally.
 For this head to NAP, and if you still don’t believe how good it is the first time my Italian friend went their he ate one whole pizza and promptly ordered another, it was just too delicious not to.